Car Owners Have a Responsibility to Maintain Their Vehicles

 Contact Hirsch & Lyon for Immediate Legal Assistance

 Here at Hirsch & Lyon, our attorneys have extensive experience representing car accident plaintiffs in challenging litigation, including disputes that involves claims arising from the unreasonable risks posed by a poorly-maintained vehicle.
 Car accident litigation may seem straightforward at first, but the dispute can become quite complicated when new and complex issues are brought to the fore (i.e., distribution of fault among multiple defendants, understanding the impact of inadequate maintenance, etc.).
 Fortunately, we are well-equipped to successfully guide plaintiffs through a wide range of motor vehicle disputes.

-As a firm, we have chosen to exclusively handle motor vehicle litigation.
+As a firm, we have chosen to exclusively handle personal injury cases.
 This specialized focus has — over many decades — helped us to develop competitive insights into what is necessary to secure a favorable result, even in cases where the defendant is hostile, or where the legal issues are not straightforward.